sanchita98/Hotel_Booking_Analysis_EDA/README.md

 Results and Insights

 Correlation: Lead time shows a weak positive correlation with ADR.

-Cancellation: Canceled bookings have a slightly higher average ADR.
+Cancellation: Canceled bookings have a slightly higher average ADR

-Guest and Duration Trends: Larger groups tend to have a slightly higher ADR, while longer stays are associated with lower ADR.
+Guest and Duration Trends:
+Larger groups tend to have a slightly higher ADR, while longer stays are associated with lower ADR.
 These insights can help hotels optimize revenue management, customer segmentation, and pricing strategies.

 Contributing